Australia After Dark: Release

 The film was shot on 16mm but was blown up to 35mm in Sweden by the firm that did Ingmar Bergman's Scenes from a Marriage which cost an extra $14,000.
 Lamond made twenty prints, showed it around Australia and the film was a big hit.
 Lamond:

-I remember Terry Jackman, from Birch Carrol and Coyle, he said to me, “Your film’s a pile of shit, but it’ll make a lot of money for us.”
+I remember Terry Jackman, from Birch Carroll & Coyle, he said to me, “Your film’s a pile of shit, but it’ll make a lot of money for us.”
 He didn’t really mean that, but he DID really make a lot of money from it!

 Lamond later explained why he thought the film was so successful:

 It was different.
 Those were the days before colour television and anything that wasn't odd or sexy, was at least in colour.
 It was a local film and pretty controversial.
 Also, they didn't release it in sleazy skinflic houses, but in respectable cinemas like the Swanston in Melbourne and the Cinema City complex in Sydney.
 It had a fairly respectable campaign and we spent $17,500 promoting it.

-The film was also released in Britain.